drand/website/docs/operator/drand-cli.md

 The `--id` flag should be use when generating long-term public/private keypair for networks with beacon id different from default.
 If you don't provide a value, the default beacon id will be used.
 For example, a network with beacon id `beacon_name_x`, you must set the flag `--id beacon_name_x`.

+If you use a non-standard control port, you will also need to use the `--control` flag when running this command.

 ### `drand start`